A Lifelong Learning Approach to Mobile Robot Navigation: Conclusion

 \section{Conclusion}

-In this paper, we propose and implement the first self-supervised lifelong learning framework for mobile robot navigation.
+In this paper, we propose and implement the first self-supervised Lifelong Learning for Navigation framework (LLfN).
 Building upon an initial static sampling-based model predictive control policy, which does not improve with increasing navigation experience, the robot is able to self-identify sub-optimal actions, search for similar scenarios where good actions are performed, learn from those data, and improve navigation in a continual manner.
-Furthermore, in a multi-environment setting, the lifelong navigation framework is able to adapt to new environments, while not forgetting previous ones.
-Extensive simulated trials are performed to test the lifelong navigation's in-environment and cross-environment learning capability.
-The entire lifelong navigation framework is also implemented and tested on limited computational resources onboard a physical robot and operates in real time without requiring any off board computation.
-One interesting future direction is to extend the current simple heuristic-based discriminator to a more general formulation, e.g. in terms of a value function.
-Then the discriminator will not depend on heuristics specific to the initial policy (DWA in our case).
-Another interesting direction is to investigate better methods to prioritize experience to update the online buffers with limited budget.
+Furthermore, in a multi-environment setting, LLfN is able to adapt to new environments, while not forgetting previous ones.
+Extensive simulated trials are performed to test LLfN's in-environment and cross-environment learning capability.
+The entire LLfN is also implemented and tested on limited computational resources onboard a physical robot and operates in real time without requiring any off board computation.
+One interesting future direction is to extend the current simple heuristic-based scoring function to a more general formulation, e.g. in terms of a learnable value function.
+Then the scoring function will not depend on heuristics specific to the initial policy (DWA in our case).
+One shortcoming of the current framework is that when the base policy $\pi_0$ is incompetent everywhere, LLfN will fail to learn.
+Therefore future research can investigate adding active exploration when $\pi_0$ is always incompetent.
+Other interesting directions include investigating better methods to prioritize experiences for updating the online buffers with a limited budget and extending LLfN to address dynamic obstacles.